When will Courts Order Parents to have Shared Care or Equal Time with Children?

-Courts must apply the presumption that it is in the best interests of the child for the parents to have to have Equal Shared Parental Responsibility for the Child (section 61DA Family Law Act) unless it can be argued the presumption doesn’t apply.
-Since there are only limited circumstances when the presumption doesn’t apply, in the the vast majority of cases Equal Shared Parental Responsibility will apply.
+Courts must apply the presumption that it is in the best interests of the child for the parents to have Equal Shared Parental Responsibility for the Child (section 61DA Family Law Act) unless it can be argued the presumption doesn’t apply.
+Since there are only limited circumstances when the presumption doesn’t apply, in the vast majority of cases, Equal Shared Parental Responsibility will apply.

 Just because an Order for ‘Equal Shared Parental Responsibility’ might apply to your family situation, does not mean that ‘equal time’ or ‘shared care’ will also then apply and automatically happen for you.